cda-tum/mqt-ion-shuttler/README.md

 # MQT IonShuttler

-<i>MQT IonShuttler</i> is a tool for generating shuttling schedules for grid-like trapped-ion quantum computers based on the Quantum Charge Coupled Device (QCCD) architecture.
+<i>MQT IonShuttler</i> is a tool for generating shuttling schedules for trapped-ion quantum computers with a grid-like Memory Zone based on the Quantum Charge Coupled Device (QCCD) architecture.
 It supports

 * **exact shuttling schedules** for small architectures with **a single processing zone (PZ)**, and
 * **heuristic shuttling schedules** for larger devices with **one _or_ multiple processing zones**.